From TV to courtroom to the market: The saga of Seattle’s $475,000 treehouse

-The lighthouse-shaped ‘home’ on the beach in Magnolia is hard to get to, but offers great views once there — though it may soon have to be demolished.
+The lighthouse-shaped “home” for sale on the beach in Magnolia is hard to get to, but offers great views once there — though it may soon have to be demolished.

 The most intriguing property on the Seattle real-estate market right now is so hidden it doesn’t even have an address.
 It’s best accessed by boat — provided the tide is out — and offers stunning views from a quiet oasis nestled in the trees.